davidsuzp/Motor-Bike-Tracker-101/README.md

     3.-
 B.- 3D Printing

-At this moment the repo it's under construction, but all the codes and 3d Files to print are ready to use, but not published yet.
+At this moment the repo it's under construction, but all the codes and 3d Files to print are ready to use, will be published periodically.

 David